swiftlang/swift-testing/Documentation/Porting.md

 or by our library module (`Testing`).
 Both indicate areas of our code that need platform-specific attention.

+> [!NOTE]
+> Rarely, you may encounter errors of a similar form:
+>
+> > 🛑 ERROR: Platform-specific misconfiguration: ...
+>
+> These errors are produced when the configuration you're trying to build has
+> conflicting requirements (for example, attempting to enable support for pipes
+> without also enabling support for file I/O.) You should be able to resolve
+> these issues by updating Package.swift and/or CompilerSettings.cmake.

 Most platform dependencies can be resolved through the use of platform-specific API.
 For example, Swift Testing uses the C11 standard [`timespec`](https://en.cppreference.com/w/c/chrono/timespec) type to accurately track the durations of test runs.
 If you are porting Swift